calincan2000/Continuous_Control/README.md

 You can read more about ML-Agents by perusing the [GitHub repository](https://github.com/Unity-Technologies/ml-agents).

 ### Project Continuous Control
-In this project, I trained a robot agent that reaches a ball using Deep Deterministic Policy Gradient (DDPG) , which will work with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
+In this project, I trained a robot agent that reaches a ball using Deep Deterministic Policy Gradient (DDPG) , which work with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.

 .